 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: (Enter step numbers referred to.):
+1Paolo Brambilla: (Enter step numbers referred to.): 3.1: the instructions given to the participants are paramount for acquiring successfully the MR scan.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Paolo Brambilla: A step forward to this study would be to apply an integrated approach by coupling together other neuroimaging techniques, such as functional MRI or PET, with the final aim of exploring whether the structural alterations observed in this study are accompanied with functional dysfunctions.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Paolo Brambilla: We believe MR should be implemented in the daily clinical practice when dealing with patients with psychosis and a history of cannabis abuse.
+Grey matter volume decreases in specific brain structures suggest that endocannabinoid system may be a target for future neuroimaging, genetic and epigenetic studies.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.